First Move Wins

 “We have an appointment with Mister Lee,” Driver said to the twenty-something-year-old.

 The girl looked the three of them up and down before shouting over her shoulder.
 “Appa!
 Customers!”
 She opened the counter and gestured with her head for them to go ahead.
-Max grinned at the girl as he walked past, but her attention was already back on her making her pointy nails even deadlier.
+Max grinned at the girl as he walked past, but her attention was already back on making her pointy nails even deadlier.

 They went through the curtain and crossed a short hallway, where a short middle-aged man stood waiting for them in the back.